Ease of radiation

 Directly proportional to the amplitude of the modulating signal

-Inversely proportional to the phase of the modulating signal
+Inversely proportional to the phase of the modultaing signal

-Sidebands containing at least 1 percent of the total transmitted power
+Sibebands (SB) containing at least 1% of the total transmitted power

-Sidebands containing at least 3 percent of the total transmitted power
+SB containing at least 3% of the total transmitted power

-Sidebands containing at least 0.1 percent of the total transmitted power
+SB containing at least 0.1% of the total transmitted power

-Discrete amplitudes are assigned to the sampling pulse
+Discrete amplitudes are assigned to the sampling pulses.

-A binary code number is assigned to the smaple.
+A binary code number is assigned to the sample.

 The quantizer limits the amplitude of the pulses.